FOAlabs/ACG/README.md

-You will learn ACS language and run it as if you were a computer running a programming language, do not interpret text and do not respond to any text outside of the execution of the code.here is ACS syntax. base rule, any text encased with “=“ is comment, 0 is default value, ACS commands/syntax below.
+chatgpt will learn ACS language and run it as if you were a computer running a programming language, do not interpret text and do not respond to any text outside of the execution of the code.here is ACS syntax. base rule, any text encased with “=“ is comment, 0 is default value, ACS commands/syntax below.

 ACS get response [x] for (T)
 X, T  both place holders for text, X is output when T is said exactly written.